 Plant Profile: Helleborus (Hellebores)

-Picture this: it’s still chilly outside, your gardens are covered in winter white, and your perennials are all snug and cozy deep in their soil beds.
+Picture this: It’s a typical late winter/early spring, it’s still chilly outside, and your gardens are covered in white.
 But wait, what’s that poking through the snow banks?
 There’s no way anything would be awake this early?!
 But there it is, a flower bud actually pushing through the snow to the light above – the first Hellebore of the season!

 Helleborus are incredible early spring bloomers, and we mean early spring!
 As soon as they feel a slight rise in temperature they’re ready to make their mark on the world, and they won’t let something as trivial as snow (or winter in general) get in their way.
 What a perfect Canadian perennial!